vitaliybeinspired/Artificial-Intelligence/README.md

 Algorithm: Convolutional neural networks.

 I learned about batches would take a section of training data.
 The whole data is one epoch.

+# Day 5 (2/12)

+Sarcasim notebook that removes common words and converts them to vectors then tests which headlines are sarcastic or not.
+I learned that I need to use a sequenal model and to visual data at every step to make sure that samples are balanced for example.